aws-samples/amazon-dynamodb-labs/content/modernizr/06-data-movement/etl-05.en.md

 chapter: false
 ---

 Now that your data has been successfully migrated to DynamoDB, it's time to access the admin portal that controls your feature flag system from Stage 5.
-Think of this as getting the keys to your spaceship's control panel - you need special administrator access to safely control the migration between databases.
+You need special administrator access to safely control the migration between databases.

 The admin portal is where you'll manage the transition from MySQL-only operation to DynamoDB-only operation through the 5 migration phases you learned about in Stage 5.